xfusek08/dotfiles-niri/README.md

 # 3. Apply your full flake configuration
 sudo nixos-rebuild switch --flake .#nixos

+# 4. Copy niri config to your home directory (optional - niri will use defaults if not present)
+mkdir -p ~/.config/niri
+cp niri-config.kdl ~/.config/niri/config.kdl

-# 4. Set password for your user
+# 5. Set password for your user
 sudo passwd petr

-# 5. Reboot to start Niri session
+# 6. Reboot to start Niri session
 reboot
 ```